 GET FAST EVENTS

-Choose “Novice” (NOV) if you are a beginner or otherwise fairly new to this (less than 5 autocrosses, trackcrosses, HPDEs, or similar performance driving events in the last 2 years) regardless of car.
+NOVICE CLASS is for first timers, beginners, and those fairly new to this (~5 or fewer autocrosses, trackcrosses, HPDEs, or similar performance driving events in the last few years) regardless of car.

 SF1 = Street FWD under 2.5L naturally aspirated